oqolarte/oblong/content/project/site.md

 ## To-Do

 Here's a wishlist of sorts that I need to do for this site:
+- [ ] Purchase a proper domain name for this site
 - [ ] Move away from GitHub Pages and host somewhere else
 - [ ] Have TLS certificate, preferably from [Let's Encrypt](https://letsencrypt.org), because there's really no excuse to use just HTTP
 - [ ] Get at least a score of 50 on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)

+When all of the items in this (growing) list is ticked off, this TODO segment will be deleted.

+[^1]: That's just a wild claim.
+I haven't got any proof of it yet.
+[^2]: Maybe the creatives who are coerced into doing the visuals also like their work.